Model Providers

 - Automatic ollama detection during

-OPENAI_BASE_URL=…etc.) - Full walkthroughs for wiring up claude/gemini via a bridge
+operator setup - Full walkthroughs / bundled binaries for wiring up claude/gemini via a bridge